-This paper tests for one mechanism that can explain the existence of a language barrier to trade.
-Specifically, I ask if those industries that require more cross-border communication in order to export their products trade more between Canadian provinces that know the other's language(s).
-I find that trade in industries with a need to communicate directly (orally) with importers increases with the probability that people in another province speak the same language.
-This finding can fill a missing link in the empirical trade literature, which lacked convincing arguments for the observed correlation between language commonality and the total volume of trade.
+Abstract barrier to trade.
+Sp communication in provinces that kno need to commu probability that p finding can fill a convincing argur one mechanism that can explain the existence of a language pecifically, I ask if those industries that require more cross-border order to export their products trade more between Canadian by the other's language(s).
+I find that trade in industries with a unicate directly (orally) with importers increases with the eople in another province speak the same language.
+This missing link in the empirical trade literature, which lacked ments for the observed correlation between language the total volume of trade.
+JEL classification: Keywords: F10, F15, F40; Language, Trade cost, Gravity model, Canada;

-Keywords: Language; Trade cost; Gravity model; Canada JEL: F10, F15, F40